bridgecrewio/aws-modernization-workshop-bridgecrew/content/cloudformation/20_module_two/2004_automating_iac_codepipeline.md

 ![AWS CodePipeline Select Repo](./images/codepipeline-create-project-github-11.png "AWS CodePipeline Select Repo")

 On the next screen, select **Skip deploy stage**.
 We don’t want to deploy our CfnGoat CloudFormation to AWS as we’re just highlighting how to stop a build from progressing if there are security violations!

+## One final IAM change

+Remember we needed to allow CodeBuild to access our Bridgecrew API token earlier?
+Well, in the final bit of IAM plumbing for this whole workshop, we also need to allow CodeBuild to access the CodePipeline connection details.

+This is because, when triggering CodeBuild manually, like we did earlier, CodeBuild pulls it's own copy of our `CfnGoat` repo from GitHub, however, when triggered by CodePipeline, CodePipeline passes a reference of the repo (Using CodePiplines' GitHub connection) to the CodeBuild, we'll get all kinds of errors when CodeBuild tries to access the CodePipeline connection to Github if we dont do this.

+All we need to do is add a new `Inline Policy` to the `codebuild-bridgecrew-tutorial-service-role` role with the following permissions:

 ![AWS CodePipeline Select Repo](./images/codepipeline-create-project-github-12.png "AWS CodePipeline Select Repo")